 Step 1: Select the “Create New” option on the top-right corner of the dashboard.

-Step 2: Pick any Nudge type depending on the platform you want to target, i.e., prototype, desktop, mobile web, Android, and iOS apps, by selecting “Choose Template.”
-If you want to create a survey from scratch, choose “New from scratch.”
+Step 2: Pick any NudgeTM type depending on the platform you want to target, i.e., prototype, desktop, mobile web, Android, and iOS apps, by selecting “Choose Template.”
+If you want to create a survey from scratch, choose “New from scratch.

-*Note: For demonstration, we’ll use the templates.
+*Note: For demonstration, we’ll use the Desktop Web Nudge templates.

-Step 5: Now, you can customize, edit, and add questions like radio buttons, Likert Scale, multiple-choice, dichotomous, open-text, etc.
+Step 4: Now, you can customize, edit, and add questions like radio buttons, Likert Scale, multiple-choice, dichotomous, open-text, etc.

 It is where you can leverage advanced targeting to target the right audience and demographics for your surveys.
+Choose “Use a simple URL” and add the website URL where you want to launch your survey.
+If you want to target any specific page, click “Use an advanced URL.”

-Step 7: Once done with targeting, click on the ‘Design’ option.
+Step 6: Once done with targeting, click on the ‘Design’ option.

-You can customize your pop-up surveys as per your branding to give them the in-house touch.
+You can customize your popup surveys as per your branding to give them the in-house touch.

-Step 8: When you complete the survey, click the “Save” button to save your survey on the dashboard and make it live whenever you want.
+Step 7: When you complete the survey, click the “Save” button to save your survey on the dashboard and make it live whenever you want.

 Best Practices to Follow for Intercept Surveys